ssthurai/dinoAI/README.md

 ### play_game.py

-Opens and plays game with trained network.
-Ensure wifi is off.
+Opens and plays game with trained network (Note that you can play the Dinosaur game when the wifi is off).